JOB #62 Soil Technical Officer NSW Department of Primary Industries - regional NSW $55-$86K

 LJH Teakle Award Dr Robert E Holloway (SA) CG Stephens PhD Award in Soil Science Dr Brendan P Malone (NSW) Australian Society of Soil Science Inc. Publication Medal Dr Raj Setia (SA) JA Prescott Medal of Soil Science Dr Gordon (Jock) Churchman (SA)

-SUBMISSION BY THE SOCIETY
+SUBMISSIONS BY THE SOCIETY

 CPSS response to the Soil Advocate Questions (June 2013)